How to Build A Campfire

 Step 1: Building the Fire PitStone Campfire Pit-campfire

-Make sure that the whole perimeter of the is free of any combustible materials.
+Make sure that the whole perimeter of the campfire site is free of any combustible materials.
 Shrubs and grasses are excellent fire fodders.
 Clear of the heavy foliage.

 Once you are done getting rid of potential fire hazards, it’s time to dig the pit.
 Dig a three-foot-wide, one-foot deep pit then surround the perimeter with rocks.
 A shovel and a bucket of water should also be just within reach.